pavelvodrazka/ctf-writeups/hackvent2018/challenges/day17/README.md

 g_inv * y_server ≡ x_server (mod p)
 ```

-Since we also intercepted value of `y_client` we can calculate value of shared secret `s` by applying calculation from the 4th step of key exchange.
+Since we also intercepted value of `y_client` we could calculate value of shared secret `s` by applying calculation from the 4th step of key exchange protocol.

 ```
 secret = (y_client * x_server) % p